thieleundklose/tk-typo3-autotranslate/Documentation/Configuration/ExtensionConfiguration/Readme.md

 ![DeepL](../../Images/ExtensionConfiguration.png)

-### TYPO3 < v13
+### Important: TYPO3 v12 and older

 In older TYPO3 versions you have to provide the required fields for the 3rd party tables in your site package via ext_tables.sql.
-Except for tx_news, here we already provide the sql schema.
+Except for tx_news_domain_model_news, here we already provide the sql schema.

 ## Example sql schema